Date and Pecan Cake―a moist, tender Bundt cake bursting with cardamom and nut flavor. This super easy Date Cake is simple and delicious.

 - In a food blender, add eggs, sugar and oil and mix until well combined.
 Add soaked dates and vanilla and mix for another 2 minutes.

-- In a separate bowl, sift together flour, baking powder and salt.
-Add the eggs and dates mixture and using a rubber spatula mix the batter until just combined.
+- In a separate bowl, sift together flour andbaking powder.
+Add salt and cardamom.
+Pour in the eggs and dates mixture and using a rubber spatula mix the batter until just combined.
 Fold in pecans.

 - Spray a Bundt pan with non-stick cooking oil, pour the cake batter and bake to 30 - 40 minutes in a 350 F (180C) preheated oven.

 - Remove from oven and let cool.
 Serve warm or cold.